1point618/codename-exemplar/modules/i2_collab.md

 USER ONLY ASSIGNS SOME ISSUES W/ FEATURE LABEL

-Hey `@user`, looks like you didn't assign all the unlabeled issues like I asked.
+Hey @sabinamehmedovic, looks like you didn't assign all the unlabeled issues like I asked.
 If you use the check boxes in the Issues View, you can assign multiple issues with the same label at the same time.
 I'd recommend doing it that way.

 ![Label Tutorial](https://raw.githubusercontent.com/1point618/codename-exemplar/master/img/label-tutorial.png)

 USER ASSIGNS THE WRONG LABEL

-Hey `@user`, make sure you assign those issues with the `feature` label.
+Hey @sabinamehmedovic, make sure you assign those issues with the `feature` label.
 I've removed the label you assigned, try it again.

 USER ASSIGNS WRONG ISSUE

-Hey `@user`, make sure to assign the issue with both the `bug` and `learning` labels to yourself.
+Hey @sabinamehmedovic, make sure to assign the issue with both the `bug` and `learning` labels to yourself.
 It's called "Fix the Readme File".

 USER FINISHES

-Great job `@user`!
+Great job @sabinamehmedovic!
 Now close this issue and go to the Bug issue that you just assigned to yourself.